Highland Community College (Kansas): 1885–1890

-1890-1895
+1890–1895

-In 1890 J.P Johnson offered another $10,000 dollars on the same terms as the last one with the 1890 donation drive reaching $12,000 dollars giving the endowment fund a total value of 42,000 dollars.
-Many of the donors including Johnsons were promissory notes where the donors promised to pay interest until the principle was turned over to the college.
-Those who discontinued their payment of interest on the promissory notes were sometimes taken to court where they would often times win out on grounds of deception.
+In 1890 J.P.
+Johnson offered another $10,000 on the same terms as the last one with the 1890 donation drive reaching $12,000 giving the endowment fund a total value of $42,000.
+Many of the donors including Johnsons were promissory notes where the donors promised to pay interest until the principal was turned over to the college.
+Those who discontinued their payment of interest on the promissory notes were sometimes taken to court where they would oftentimes win out on grounds of deception.

-Professor Samuel Ensminger became president in 1892. in 1893 the college started collecting donations to build Eliza Irvin Hall after Rev. Samuel Irvin's wife.
+Professor Samuel Ensminger became president in 1892. in 1893 the college started collecting donations to build Eliza Irvin Hall after Samuel Irvin's wife.
 The hall was to be a girl's dormitory and music hall.
 The foundation was laid but it was never completed due to a recession and a fire destroying a portion of the business district thus hampering funding.
 The university fought the townspeople wanting to build a bigger grade school as they wanted to continue getting money from their elementary program.
-The new grade school was finished in December of 1893 and the elementary program was discontinued on campus in the fall of 1894.
+The new grade school was finished in December 1893 and the elementary program was discontinued on campus in the fall of 1894.
 The new grade school also cut into the universities academy program by covering the first two years of high schools well as the public-school providing education for free.
 Ensminger resigns in 1894 due to stagnant college growth.
 Rev W.D.
 Mcfarland became president in 1894 then asked to resign over lack of control over student body.
-Rev. William Boyle then follows in 1895.
+William Boyle then followed in 1895.

-1895-1900
+1895–1900

 Duncan McIntosh took over as board president in 1896.
-Dr. W.E.
+W.E.
 Lewis then replaced McIntosh as chairman in 1897 when McIntosh resigned over health reasons.
 Rev William Boyle is asked to resign in 1897 by the board for unknown reasons.
 Boyle then moved to New Mexico.
 Reverend Roy v.
 Magers became president in 1897 and then went on a fundraising trip along the east coast.
 The fundraising trip was a miserable failure to the extent that he resigned on his return from the trip and joined park college in 1900.

-1900-1905
+1900–1905

-Rev. Ambrose P Hayden became president in 1900 but resigned in 1901 as he had a change of heart and started attending law school in Nebraska.
+Ambrose P Hayden became president in 1900 but resigned in 1901 as he had a change of heart and started attending law school in Nebraska.
 Professor Amos Davis became president in 1901 and had a prosperous and assumedly quiet term at Highland.
-Dr. Lewis resigned from the board chair in 1903 after deciding to move to Oregon, he was replaced by Albert B. Irwin.
-Irwin's influence and connections with the Presbyterians got the college readopted by the synod once again in October of 1905.
+Lewis resigned from the board chair in 1903 after deciding to move to Oregon, he was replaced by Albert B. Irwin.
+Irwin's influence and connections with the Presbyterians got the college readopted by the synod once again in October 1905.
 In 1905 Davis demanded a 1k raise and that he could live in the presidential home for free.
 The board denied his request he then promptly resigned and moved to the Philippine islands as a missionary.
 Davis was replaced by George Knepper and had a focus on classroom expansion.